-Dr. Wilder will present, "Communicative, Individual, and Relational Outcomes in a Social Network Model of Adjustment to Divorce," at the National Communication Association, Chicago.October 2014
+Dr. Wilder presented, "Communicative, Individual, and Relational Outcomes in a Social Network Model of Adjustment to Divorce," at the National Communication Association, Chicago.October 2014

-Dr. Sweet is presenting a paper, "America Assemble: The Avengers as Therapeutic Public Memory," at the Midwest Popular Culture Association conference in Indianapolis, IN.
+Dr. Sweet presented a paper, "America Assemble: The Avengers as Therapeutic Public Memory," at the Midwest Popular Culture Association conference in Indianapolis, IN.

 Dr. Wilder presented on the panel, "Looking Back, Looking Forward: Exploring the Changes in Teaching Interpersonal Communication," at the Iowa Communication Association, Ankeny, IA.
 The panel was selected as a "top panel" for the state showcase.

 Dr. Powell presented, "Understanding Generation C through a VidCon Lens: An Ethnographic Study of the YouTube Community.
 Central States Communication Association Convention, Minneapolis.

 Dr. Wilder's manuscript "Attachment Style, Communication Apprehension, and the Risks of Seeking Social Support: Variation between Friends and Siblings," was presented by co-author Dr. Kristen Carr at the Central States Communication Association, Minneapolis.

 Jenna Hoge '14 and Lauren Meintsma '14 had their senior paper research chosen for presentation at the National Undergraduate Honors Conference.

 Dr. Johnson presented "Deconstructing Minneapolis and Target Center/Field as Spaces of Cultural Production and Consumption" at the IACS Summit on Communication and Sport in New York City in March 2014.

 Dr. Johnson presented, at various film festivals, three productions which he wrote, directed and edited in collaboration with student, Michael Crowe.
 All three were shot in high definition video, edited with Final Cut Pro.: